Hi, I’m Tom

 • Bsc.
 Applied Computer Science @Corporate State University Karlsruhe

-• Reviews for IEEE Access
+• Reviews for IEEE Access, TOSEM, CCS AISec

 • Subreviews for S&P